 As the old adage goes, “Don’t put all your eggs in one basket.”
 The key to a successful portfolio is diversifying investments.
 When some investments are in decline, others may be on the rise.
 Holding a broad range of investments helps to lower the overall risk for an investor.

-Thank you for reading CFI’s explanation of investment portfolio.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on Investment Portfolio.
 To keep learning and advancing your career, the following resources will be helpful: